dstl/YAWNING-TITAN/docs/source/agent_training.rst

 Configurable Param:

-- network - An instance of Network.
+- network - An instance of :class:`~yawning_titan.networks.network.Network`.

 - game_mode - An instance of GameMode.